 You can also customize the Toolbars, Menus, and Command Groups of the display.
 Choose the Customize Perspecive... option from the Window menu.

 The Customize Perspective dialog is presented for you to choose the Toolbar buttons, Menu options, or Command Groups you would like to change.
-Un-select the buttons or options so that they are not shown in the Teradata Studio's Administrator display.
+Un-select the buttons or options so that they are not shown in the Teradata Studio's Query Development perspective.

 You can create connections to your database using the Connection Profile Wizard.
 The wizard is invoked from the Data Source Explorer by right clicking on the Database Connections folder or selecting the 'New Connection Profile' button, , from the Data Source Explorer toolbar.

 Studio provides an option to create connection profiles for additional database servers other than Teradata.
 You must provide the specific database server's JDBC driver for databases other than the default connection profile types: Teradata Database, Aster Database, or Hadoop Systems.
 Refer to the section, Connecting to Non Teradata Database, for configurating connections to Oracle, DB2, or SQL Server.

 Select Teradata Database from the Connection Profile Types, enter a Name and click Next.

 The Connection Profile Wizard is based on a driver template that references an embedded Teradata JDBC driver.
 Enter the database server name, user name, password, and default database name into the wizard dialog screen.
 The Authentication Mechanism allows you to choose an advanced logon mechanism, such as LDAP or Kerberos, or select the default mechanism, PASSWORD_PROTECTED.
 If you wish to save your password to disk, check the Save Password box.
 Otherwise, the password is stored in the profile and only active throughout the Teradata Studio Express session.
 When Teradata Studio Express is closed, the unsaved password is removed before the profile is written to disk.
 You will be prompted for the password the next time you connect.